niklak/dom_query/README.md

 DOM_QUERY is based on HTML crate html5ever and the CSS selector crate selectors.
 You can use the jQuery-like syntax to query and manipulate an HTML document quickly. **With its help you can query dom and modify it.**

-It is a fork of [nipper](https://crates.io/crates/nipper), with some updates.
+It is a fork of [nipper](https://crates.io/crates/nipper), with a lot of updates.
 Also this fork supports `:has`, `:has-text`, `:contains` pseudo-classes, and some others.

 ## Examples